Creating Print-Ready PDFs from Adobe Programs: A Complete Guide

 • Resolve any errors before proceeding

-2. Verify Document Setup
+2. Verify Bleed in the Document Setup

 • Check that all images are high-resolution (300 dpi minimum)